jbanaszczyk/pms5003/README.md

 * sleep/waken up
 * passive/active

 Both can be examined using `isModeActive()`/`isModeSleep()`.
-Please note, that result value is a tristate logic `tribool`: yes / no / I don't know.
+Please note, that result value is a tristate logic `tribool`: Yes / No / I don't know.
 Please refer to [boost `tribool` library description](https://www.boost.org/doc/libs/1_67_0/doc/html/tribool.html)

-Please note, that it is possible, that Arduino was restarted, but PMS5003 was set in a strange state.
+Please note, that it is possible, that Arduino was restarted, but PMS5003 was set in a strange state and it was not restarted.

 Well known state (woken up and active) can be achieved after sensor reset or sleep+wakeup sequence